 Ai.
 Required Materials

-In the merit review process, Department Heads or Research/Outreach Unit Directors and reviewers will use all or any performance evaluation materials that cover the period of the merit window to conduct their merit review of Tenure-Track and Career faculty.
+In the merit review process, Department Heads or Research/Outreach Unit Directors and reviewers will rely on a review of all existing performance evaluation materials that cover the period of the merit window to conduct their merit review of Tenure-Track and Career faculty.
 In addition to the department head and unit directors’ review of performance evaluation materials on file, faculty will also be required to submit their most current CV highlighting any activities that occurred during the merit review window.

-Note: Because faculty who have already achieved tenure may not have received a review within the merit window, tenured faculty with no performance evaluation materials, must submit the Tenured Faculty Activity Summary for the purposes of the merit review (see Appendix A).
+Note: Faculty with no performance evaluation materials within the merit review period, must submit the Faculty Activity Summary for the purposes of the merit review (see Appendix A).

-Any CVs submitted as part of the merit review should follow the CV template included in the COE’s most current Tenure/d Track Faculty (TTF) and Career Track Faculty (CTF/CNTTF) Promotion and Tenure policies.
+CVs submitted as part of the merit review should follow the CV template included in the COE’s most current Tenure/d Track Faculty (TTF) and Career Track Faculty (CTF/CNTTF) Promotion and Tenure policies.

 In the event that a faculty member completed a sabbatical during the merit review period, that faculty member must also include the sabbatical report with the merit review materials.